Illustrator Interview Questions

 Illustrators produce commercial art for newspapers, magazines, books, greeting cards, catalogs, and other publications.
 Art can also be commissioned for work such as instruction manuals and technical schematics.

 Illustrators primarily create drafts and build on them based on client feedback.
 Illustrators can also be expected to work with animators and game designers in creating concept art and storyboards.

 - Creating drafts and shaping finished work to fit a client’s needs

 - Researching and drafting examples of potential ideas for clients

 Potential skills for an illustrator include:

-- Familiarity and proficiency in relevant Computer Assisted Design programs
+- Familiarity and proficiency in relevant computer assisted design (CAD) programs

 - Proficiency in drawing, sketching, and painting

 - Good interpersonal skills for working with clients and editors